Rough sound waves in $3D$ compressible Euler flow with vorticity: The setup of the proof of Theorem : the rescaled solution and construction of the eikonal function

 To control the acoustic geometry, we will derive estimates for the PDEs that various geometric quantities solve.
 In the next lemma, we provide a first version of these PDEs.
 The results are standard and are independent of the compressible Euler equations.
 In Prop.\,\ref{P:PDESMODIFIEDACOUSTICALQUANTITIES}, we use the compressible Euler equations to re-express various terms in the PDEs, which will lead to the form of the equations that we use in our analysis.

 \begin{lemma} \cite{sKiR2003}*{PDEs verified by the $S_{t,u}$ volume element ratio, null lapse, and connection coefficients, without regard for the compressible Euler equations} The following evolution equations hold\footnote{In \cite{qW2017}*{Equation~(5.28)}, the terms in braces on the last line of RHS~\eqref{E:ULUNITTRACECHI} were omitted.
 However, equation \eqref{E:ULUNITTRACECHI} is needed only to derive the evolution equation \eqref{E:MODIFIEDMASSASPECTEVOLUTIONEQUATION} for $\check{\upmu}$, and the omitted terms have the same schematic structure as other error terms that were bounded in \cite{qW2017}; i.e., the omitted terms are harmless.
 Moreover, in \cite{qW2017}, the second term on LHS~\eqref{E:LDERIVATIVECHIHAT} was listed as $\frac{1}{2} (\mytr_{\gsphere} \upchi) \hat{\upchi}_{AB}$.
-Fortunately, correcting the coefficient from $\frac{1}{2}$ to $1$ does not lead to any changes in the estimates, as we further explain in the discussion surrounding equation \eqref{E:CHIHATTRANSPORTINEQUALITY}. } relative to a null frame:
+Fortunately, correcting the coefficient from $\frac{1}{2}$ to $1$ does not lead to any changes in the estimates, as we further explain in the discussion surrounding equation \eqref{E:CHIHATTRANSPORTINEQUALITY}.
+In our statement of Lemma~\ref{L:NULLLAPSEANDCONNECTIONCOEFFICIENTPDES}, we also corrected index-placement/sign errors in some curvature terms, specifically the term $\frac{1}{2} \Riemfour_{A \Lunit \Lunit \uLunit}$ on RHS~\eqref{E:LDERIVATIVETORSION}, the term $\Riemfour_{A \uLunit \Lunit B}$ on RHS~\eqref{E:ULUNITTRACECHI}, and the term $ \frac{1}{2} \upepsilon^{AB} \Riemfour_{A \Lunit \uLunit B} $ on RHS~\eqref{E:CURLTORSIONNOEULER}.
+These corrections are harmless in the sense that in practice, when deriving estimates, we only need to know the schematic structure of the first and third of these curvature terms, which is provided by \eqref{E:RICCIANDRIEMANNDECOMPSINVOLVINGVORTANDENT} and \eqref{E:RIEMALUNDERLINELBANTISYMMETRICCONTRACTEDDECOMPINVOLVINGVORTANDENT} and which is insensitive to signs.
+In particular, these corrections do not affect the schematic form of the equations of Prop.\,\ref{P:PDESMODIFIEDACOUSTICALQUANTITIES}, which is what we use when deriving estimates for the acoustic geometry. } relative to a null frame:

 \end{lemma}